-Three months after launch, the agent is still running.
+Three months after launch, the AI agent is still running.
 The workflow it handles is no longer done manually.
 By every visible measure, the project succeeded.
 Then a client mentions an email that did not quite make sense.
 The agent has been misfiring on a category of inputs for six weeks — the implementation was left without an owner, and that is a different kind of failure.

 What the first ninety days look like